oelna/Sunless-Sea-Translation-Project/README.md

 I will create a branch for each language, probably only german for now.
 I somebody wants to contribute, they are very welcome.
 You should ask yourself whether you're really up for this.
 I'd like to preserve as much of the flavour as possible, even if it means finding totally different expressions in german.
 You should bring at least decent english and german skills to the table.

+There will be text I'm not going to translate, such as some names that are characteristic.
+I have not made an official guide that defined what stays.
+Maybe I'll get to it at some point.

 ## Disclaimer

 I don't own any of the content.
-It's all Failbetter Games'.
+It's all [Failbetter Games](https://www.failbettergames.com/)'.
 If there is a problem with me attempting this, let me know and I'll take this down.
 I don't know who this is hurting this late in the game's life cycle, but I don't mean to cause trouble.
 I have bought the game myself multiple times (Steam, iPad) and I suggest you do the same.
 It's perfect.
 I bought Sunless Skies as well but I could never bring myself to boot it up.
 I don't care much for the steampunk space setting.
 The <del>SUN</del> Zee hits home for me.